TimelessOS/Flint/README.md

 # Flint

-> This contains only implementation and user/packager instructions, for a more indepth view, look at `ARCHITECTURE.md`
+> This contains only implementation details and user/packager instructions, for a more indepth view, look at `ARCHITECTURE.md`

 Flint is the universal package manager.